 Introduction 4

 Part 1.
 The regulation system 4

 The legal basis for regulation 4

 What is regulation?
 5

-The purposes of regulation 5
+The purposes of regulation 5 5

 The Early Years Register 5

 Part 2.
 Registration 6

 Before applying 7

 Making an application 7

-Carrying out checks Paguiroments for registration on the Early Years Pagister 8 10
+Carrying out checks 8

-Requirements for registration on the Early Years Register The registration visit 10
+Requirements for registration on the Early Years Register 10

-The registration decision 11
+The registration visit The registration decision 10 11

 Part 3.
 Inspection 12

 The basis for inspection 12

-Timing of inspections 12
+Timing of inspections 12 13

-Notice periods 12

-Ofsted early years self-evaluation form 13
+Notice periods Ofsted early years self-evaluation form 13

 The inspection process 13

 Part 4.
 Compliance and enforcement 15

 Information about providers 15

-Investigations 15
+Investigations 16

 Enforcement 16

 Part 5.
-Carrying out our regulatory and inspection work 17
+Carrying out our regulatory and inspection work 18

 The conduct of inspectors 18

 Expectations of providers 19

 The quality of regulatory and inspection work 19

-Complaints about Ofsted 19
+Complaints about Ofsted 20

 Annex A. Definitions 21

-Annex B. Regulations 24

-Annex C. Further information 26
+Annex B. Further information 24

-Registration 26
+Registration 24

-Inspection 26
+Inspection 24

-Investigation and enforcement 27
+Investigation and enforcement 24